ryanflorence/react-router-async-props/README.md

 The error handling from using promises is driving me nuts, so expect the `load` hook to send a callback instead of ask for a promise in the near future, but promises make waiting on all the load hooks really trivial.

+I'd also like the `onChange` to be smarter and not cause a rerender from the top, but only on the route handler that has changed data.